mjviana/CAMS/README.md

 -   Auctions must be associated with an existing vehicle.
 -   **Closed or canceled** auctions cannot be reopened.

-### ✔️ Bidding Rules
+### Bidding Rules

 -   Bids can only be placed on **active** auctions.
 -   The bid value must be **greater than the current highest bid**.
--   The system throws domain-specific exceptions for invalid operations (e.g. `DuplicateIdentifierException`, `AuctionDoesNotExistException`, etc).
+-   The system throws domain-specific exceptions for invalid operations (e.g. `AuctionDoesNotExistException`, etc).

 ---